Jumio/mobile-sdk-ios/README.md

 - [FAQ](docs/integration_faq.md)
 - [Known Issues](docs/known_issues.md)

+# Support

+__This version is out of support and will be end of life on 2023-12-31.__

+In case the support period is expired, no bug fixes and technical support are provided anymore.
+Current bugs are typically fixed in the upcoming versions.
+Older SDK versions will keep functioning with our server until further notice, but we highly recommend to always update to the [latest version](https://github.com/Jumio/Mobile-SDK-IOS/tree/master) to benefit from SDK improvements and bug fixes.

 # Overview
 The Jumio Software Development Kit (SDK) provides you with a set of tools and UIs (default or custom) to develop an iOS application perfectly fitted to your specific needs.